XiongxinZ/My_Fancy_Bank/README.md

 # Design Pattern
-1. MVC Pattern:
+1. MVC Pattern: Model-View-Controller
 2. Singleton Pattern: JDBCUtil is a singleton.
 There is only one Connection, and this connection is open once the program starts and will close if the program ends.
-3. DAO Pattern: 6 xxxDao class
+3. DAO Pattern: 6 xxxDao class are Dao impl classes.
-4. Strategy Pattern:
+4. Strategy Pattern: *`ValCounter` interface* is the Strategy Interface. `ValPool<T>` class is the Context Class.
+The concrete classes are anonymous classes.